setaman/vue-ellipse-progress-docs/docs/guide/installation.md

 ## Package Manager

-Use the package manager of your choice to install the library from NPM.
+Use your favorite package manager to install the library from NPM.
 After the installation you have the choice to initialize the component as a plugin or to import it directly.

 <CodeGroup>